jxub/barrel_ex/GOTCHAS.md

  }}

-Looks like special chars unsupported: iex(5)> BarrelEx.Database.create "other!"
+Looks like special chars are unsupported for database names: iex(5)> BarrelEx.Database.create "other!"
 {:ok,
  %HTTPoison.Response{